Sawkoeko/Week-16-Homework-Penetration-Testing-1/README.md

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

-- Command for Zenmap to run a service scan against the Metasploitable machine:
+- Command for Zenmap to run a service scan against the Metasploitable machine: '#00FA9AFF'"nmap-T4-F --script ftp-vsftpd-backdoor 65.61.137.117"

 - Bonus command to output results into a new text file named `zenmapscan.txt`: